Glass is beautiful, decorative, stylish … and extremely delicate.

-As a glass shop, the last thing that you want is an unsatisfied consumer because their product is broken or damaged upon receiving it.
-It's why we can't stress the importance of being proactive with your shipping and packaging process enough.
+As a glass shop, the last thing that you want is an unsatisfied customer because their product arrives broken or damaged.
+That’s why we can't stress the importance of being proactive with your shipping and packaging process enough.

-At New Angle Beveling, we follow stringent and detailed protocol for getting our glass out of our facility and safely in the hands of our customers.
+It’s important to follow stringent and detailed protocols for getting glass out of your facility and safely in the hands of your customers.

-The main factors taken into consideration while deciding how best to ship products to our customers are location and quantity.
-From there, we decide next steps based on a few things:
+Location and quantity are the main factors taken into consideration while deciding how best to ship products to your customers.
+From there, decide next steps based on a few things:

 Out of State Shipping

-When a customer is out of state, we ship their order via common carrier.
-Our selection of carrier is determined by carefully reading reviews of the carrier, or by customer preference.
+Ship out-of-state orders by a common carrier.
+Carrier selection should be determined by carefully reading reviews or by customer preference.

-To prepare the glass for carrier delivery, it is crated using foam between the wood and the glass and ample packaging material within.
-Paper interleaving is included to prevent the glass pieces from rubbing and scratching against one another while in the crate.
+To prepare for carrier delivery, crate glass using foam between the wood and the glass and ample packaging material within.
+Paper interleaving prevents the glass pieces from rubbing and scratching against one another while in the crate.

-Crates are built out of either 2x4 or 2x6 material, depending on the depth that is required for the glass sheet.
-It is standard to screw either OSB or plywood sheathing to the core of the crate.
-Then, a 1x4 or 1x6 material is screwed vertically and horizontally on the outside of the crate to prevent the OSB and glass from being punctured.
+Build crates out of either 2x4 or 2x6 material, depending on the depth that is required for the glass sheet.
+It’s standard to screw either OSB or plywood sheathing to the core of the crate.
+Then, screw a 1x4 or 1x6 material vertically and horizontally on the outside of the crate to prevent the OSB and glass from being punctured.

-On the inside of the crate, a blocking material is used to secure the glass from the bottom of the crate so the glass is not resting directly on the wood.
+On the inside of the crate, use a blocking material to secure the glass to the bottom of the crate so the glass is not resting directly on the wood.
 This acts as a suspension, so the glass is safe during transit.
-Banding is then placed around the entirety of the crate to secure it in place and limit movement.
+Place banding around the entirety of the crate to secure it in place and limit movement.

 The crate can be placed upon a skid for forklift unloading if required by the customer.

-For smaller quantities of glass shipped locally (or large quantities of thin glass), the sheets are cardboard wrapped and placed on a skid.
+For smaller quantities of glass (or large quantities of thin glass), the sheets should be wrapped in cardboard and placed on a skid.

-For other glass products, such as shower doors, fabricated glass, or beveled mirrors -- the glass is cardboard wrapped with rubber products utilized as corner protectors to prevent breakage.
-While some glass companies opt to use film on the glass, at New Angle Beveling we utilize cardboard to ensure better protection.
+For other glass products -- such as shower doors, fabricated glass, or beveled mirrors -- glass should be cardboard wrapped with rubber products utilized as corner protectors to prevent breakage.
+While some glass companies opt to use film on the glass, using cardboard ensures better protection.

-Smaller fabricated products and orders that are shipped locally are often wrapped or shipped “loose” using static cling cork tabs in between.
-Whenever possible, we ship glass products in covered trucks to protect our fabricated glass from the elements.
+Smaller fabricated products and orders shipped locally are often wrapped or shipped “loose” using static cling cork tabs in between.
+Whenever possible, ship glass products in covered trucks to protect fabricated glass from the elements.